 Virtual relationships, social media and selfies are central critiques of you.got.a.pic?.
-Unlike most new media, it does not attempt to improve on previous media and its technical efficiency.
-Instead, it actively gives participants time and distance to contemplate, forget and rediscover their conversation with technology.
-This system is at one level an electronic pen pal, and a creative companion on another. you.got.a.pic? takes the user on an alternate path of technology history, one in which social media is remediated by email, the “selfie” collides with machine vision, and letter writing rivals the ubiquitous internet.
+The system is simultaneously an electronic pen pal and a creative companion. you.got.a.pic? takes the user on an alternate path of technology history, one in which social media is remediated by email, the “selfie” collides with machine vision, and letter writing rivals the ubiquitous internet.

-you.got.a.pic? is part of a larger collective artwork, Witnessing, and was exhibited at the AVAH Gallery in 2017.
+As one of the works in Witnessing, you.got.a.pic? was exhibited at the AVAH Gallery in 2017.
 Images emailed to you.got.a.pic? were displayed on a CRT monitor in real time at the gallery.

 Both the lo-fi and digital editions of Witnessing have since been archived online and can be found in Immediacy an online journal from The New School’s School of Media Art.